Nancy Wheeler: Season 4

+Season 5

+With Robin, Nancy manages a radio station, which she secretly uses to coordinate "crawls" in search of Vecna in the Upside Down.
+During one of the "crawls", a Demogorgon attacks the Wheeler house, severely wounding her parents and abducting her younger sister Holly.
+With Mike and the others, Nancy looks for a way to find Holly and free her.
+When she and Jonathan get trapped in a room in the Upside Down that gets filled up with a gray liquid substance, they end their relationship, finally giving Nancy the freedom to explore herself.
+Eighteen months later in the spring of 1989, it's revealed that she has dropped out of Emerson College to become a journalist.
+Nancy meets with Robin, Steve, and Jonathan on the roof of WSQK, and the group promises to stay connected despite their differing life and career paths.

+In popular culture

+Nancy, along with Steve Harrington and the Demogorgon, appeared as a playable character in the horror multiplayer video game Dead by Daylight from 2019 until 2021.
+They were removed from the game after the Stranger Things license was not renewed; however, they remained available to players who had already purchased them prior to the license’s expiration.
+Nancy and the rest of the chapter were later reintroduced to the game in November 2023.

+On November 26, 2025, it was announced that another novel, titled Stranger Things: One Way or Another, written by Caitlin Schneiderhan would star Nancy and Robin Buckley investigating a new mystery in Hawkins taking place in-between the show's fourth and fifth seasons.
+The novel was published by Random House Worlds on December 2, 2025.

+In the 2026 animated spin-off series Stranger Things: Tales from '85, Nancy is voiced by Alessandra Antonelli.

 Reception

 Nancy's characterization has been positively received by critics, with particular praise awarded for how her character deviates from the stereotypical portrayal of teenage older sisters and young women in the horror genre.
 Reacting to season 1, Allie Gemmill of Bustle dubbed Nancy as a "feminist icon," noting how Nancy is able to simultaneously embrace teenage experiences like sex and drinking while also proving herself when facing the supernatural elements of the show.
 She has been described as the Duffer Brothers' take on final girls in 1980s horror franchises, with her character most frequently compared to Nancy Thompson from A Nightmare on Elm Street, who serves as the namesake for her character.

 Nancy's season 3 storyline, which deals with workplace sexism, received mixed reactions from critics.
 While it was noted that the portrayal of gender-based discrimination and workplace sexual harassment was especially relevant in the MeToo climate, many critics found it unsatisfying to continually watch Nancy be put down and defeated, and found that the subplot lacked resolution.

-Nancy, along with Steve Harrington and the Demogorgon, appeared as a playable character in the horror multiplayer video game Dead by Daylight from 2019 until 2021, when they were removed after the game's Stranger Things license was not renewed; however, they are still available to be chosen by players who had already purchased her before the license expired.
-Nancy, along with the rest of chapter, was reintroduced to the game in November 2023.